gvwilson/sdxjs/en/src/debugger/index.md

 How can we [%i "unit test!interactive application" %]test[%/i%] an interactive application like a debugger?
 The answer is, "By making it non-interactive."
-Like many tools over the past thirty years, our approach is based on a program called [%i "Expect" %][Expect][expect][%/i%].
+Like many tools over the past 30 years, our approach is based on a program called [%i "Expect" %][Expect][expect][%/i%].
 Our library replaces the input and output functions of the application being tested with callbacks, then provides input when asked and checks output when it is given